-Under CDBG guidelines, a microenterprise is defined as a business with five or fewer employees, including the owner.
+The City will use CDBG funding to provide for a microenterprise program.
+Under CDBG guidelines, a microenterprise is defined as a business with five or fewer employees including the owner.
 All part-time and full-time employees on the business payroll at the time of assistance must be counted.
-Eligible microenterprise activities include providing technical assistance and general support services to LMI business owners, helping to establish new businesses or expand existing ones by increasing employment, sales, or revenue.
+Eligible microenterprise activities include providing technical assistance and general support services to LMI business owners, helping to establish new businesses, or expanding existing businesses by increasing employment, sales, or revenue.